yoyogias/botframework-sdk/specs/manifest/botframework-manifest.md

 The `iconUrl` field contains the URL of the bot's icon.
 The value of the `iconUrl` is a URI [[5](#References)] within a string.

 Registries typically expect icon URLs with HTTP or HTTPS schemes, and some registries require HTTPS.
 For this reason, HTTPS is the most interoperable way to deliver icons.
-However, alternative delivery mechanisms, such as local files or Data URIs (as defined in [RFC 2397](https://tools.ietf.org/html/rfc2397) [[7](#References)]) may be supported by some regsitries.
+However, alternative delivery mechanisms, such as local files or Data URIs (as defined in [RFC 2397](https://tools.ietf.org/html/rfc2397) [[7](#References)]) may be supported by some registries.

 `M4100`: Registries SHOULD accept `iconUrl` values of HTTPS scheme.

 ### Authentication connections

-Some registars accept definitions for authentication providers that bots can use at runtime to collect sign-in and access consent from users.
+Some registrars accept definitions for authentication providers that bots can use at runtime to collect sign-in and access consent from users.
 The configuration for this information is stored in the `authenticationConnections` field.
 The `authenticationConnections` field is an array of type [`authenticationConnection`](#Authentication-connection)

 ## Action fields